Robbie Lawler: UFC Welterweight Champion

 Lawler fought a rematch with Johny Hendricks for the UFC Welterweight Championship at UFC 181 on December 6, 2014.
 He won the fight, and the title, via split decision.

-A rematch with Rory MacDonald took place on July 11, 2015 at UFC 189.
+A rematch with Rory MacDonald took place on July 11, 2015, at UFC 189.
 Lawler retained his title in the fifth round via TKO.
 The back and forth action earned both participants Fight of the Night honors.
 The fight was considered an instant classic by fans and media alike with UFC President Dana White hailing it as one of the best welterweight fights in the promotion's history.
 The fight was chosen as the Sherdog Fight of the Year for 2015.
-The fight has since been acclaimed as one of the greatest in the history of mixed martial arts, voted the best fight in the history of the UFC in an ESPN poll in 2017.
+The fight has since been acclaimed as one of the greatest in the history of mixed martial arts, voted the best fight in the history of the UFC in an ESPN poll in 2017 as well as it has earned a position in the UFC Hall of Fame Fight Wing in 2023.

-Lawler was expected to face Carlos Condit on November 15, 2015 at UFC 193.
+Lawler was expected to face Carlos Condit on November 15, 2015, at UFC 193.
 However, the bout was scrapped from the event after Lawler suffered a thumb injury.
 The fight was rescheduled as the headliner at UFC 195 on January 2, 2016.
 Lawler defended his title, and defeated Condit via split decision in a very close fight.
 The bout also earned Lawler his fourth Fight of the Night bonus award.

-Lawler faced Tyron Woodley on July 30, 2016 in the main event at UFC 201.
+Lawler faced Tyron Woodley on July 30, 2016, in the main event at UFC 201.
 He lost the fight via knockout early in the first round, thus losing the title.